Marlboro College Board of Trustees

 New York, New York

-Ted is responsible for worldwide marketing, communications, government affairs and corporate responsibility, and advises the Board of Directors and the Chairman on corporate governance matters.
+Ted coordinates company-wide strategy, goal-setting, and progress assessment at Edelman, a leading global communications marketing firm that partners with many of the world's largest and emerging businesses and organizations.
 Ted is an honors graduate in History and Political Science from Trinity College, Dublin.
 Ted was formerly Chief Administrative Officer at HJ Heinz and an Irish diplomat who worked on the Northern Ireland peace process.
 He is a Director of Glucksman Ireland House at New York University, a member of the Global Studies Program at the University of Pittsburgh and a trustee of the Clinton Institute in University College, Dublin.

 Edward E. Wendell Jr.

 Ted first became associated with Marlboro College in the 1960s, when he served as a math teacher, head of admissions, and dean of students.
 He holds a master’s in mathematics from the University of Washington, and has been involved in the investment management business since 1985.
 In 2003 he became a founding partner and portfolio manager for Northern Cross, an international investment management firm that was awarded the Morningstar International Manager of the Year.
 Ted and his wife Mary are active philanthropists, supporting the American Repertory Theater, ArtsEmerson, and The Poverty Alleviation Fund, where Ted is treasurer.

 Marta Willgoose ’01